handsOnpipeline/btp-kyma-day2-operations/documentation/cicd/create-webhook/README.md

 As soon as the changes are pushed, both jobs are triggered automatically.
 After the job is finished, open the application UI and check if your changes are there.

 Note: As we have only changed one of the UIs, it would be unnecessary to trigger both jobs.
-But as we use one and the same repository for each build job, we cannot prevent that.
+But as we use one and the same repository and branch for each build job, we cannot prevent that.